CONTEXT

 TAKE AWAYS

-However, a missed opportunity for the workshop participants was that we did not have time to prototype and test our solutions with users.
-Prototyping and testing are as essential components of the process as the initial research.
-User research and validation of our understanding, assumptions, and solutions with users make the process human-centered.
+However, a missed opportunity for the workshop participants was that we did not have time to work on prototyping and testing our solutions with real users.
+Prototyping and testing are essential for validating assumptions and solutions, and make the process truly human-centered.